berzerk77/monkeyjump/README.md

 12. HOW CAN YOU REVIEW, UPDATE OR DELETE THE DATA WE COLLECT FROM YOU?

 ## 1. WHAT INFORMATION DO WE COLLECT?
-In short: The game application is automatically not set up to a collect any viable, Identificable infromation.
+In short: The game application is automatically not set up to a collect any viable or Identificable infromation.

 ## 2. HOW DO WE USE YOUR INFORMATION?